Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 Robert Macleod

-But as I mentioned earlier in the presentation and then we thought the peak it, take us back a month, we thought the peak in storage of oil on ships was going to be at a much higher level.
-What we're hearing now is that we might be close to it at 200 million barrels floating, so the sort of the negative of that, is that we are not enjoying the prolonged freight spike that we expect.
-We expect the crude price to be low and it continues to be strong for longer than what it was.
+But as I mentioned earlier in the presentation, then we thought the peak, it will take us -- pull back a month, we thought the peak in the storage of oil on ships is going to be at a much higher level.
+What we're hearing now is that we might be close to it at 200 million barrels floating.
+So, the -- sort of the negative of that is that we are not enjoying the prolonged freight spike that we expected.
+We expect the crude price to be low and the contango to be strong for longer than what it was.

-But on the flip side of that, it means that the crude inventory draw, which everybody's been talking about for the last month or two, being the sort of big animal that would sort of destroy the whole market that volume will then be less so.
-So there's a flipside to the recent drop, and then by that being less than that means that our return to a more sort of normal freight market will be shorter.
+But on the flip side of that, it means that the crude inventory draw which everybody has been talking about for the last month or two, being the sort of big animal that would sort of destroy the whole market.
+That volume will then be less.
+So, this is a flip side to the recent drop.
+And then by that being less than that means that our return to a more sort of normal freight market will be shorter.

 Omar Nokta

 Yes.
 Thanks.
 Thanks for that color, Robert.
-One other question I have is just on the, you referenced earlier, the LR2, 11 are trading clean, seven are dirty.
-How you think about the mix going forward?
-There was a lot of pressure last year to switch the dirty and then there's a lot of talk about potentially dirty LR2 is going back to clean.
-Now, how do you think about those ships from here as we think about the next six months, for instance?
+One other question I have is just on the -- you referenced earlier the LR2s, 11 are trading clean, seven are dirty.
+How are you thinking about the mix going forward?
+There was a lot of pressure last year to switch to dirty and then there is a lot of talk about potentially dirtied LR2s going back to clean.
+How do you think about those ships from here as we think about the next six months for instance?

 Robert Macleod

-It depends on how the market develops here.
-But generally what we'll do on the dirty ships, then when we have opportunities to clean up in a cheap way that will be by doing connoisseur cargoes and so forth then we're likely to take those opportunities.
-So I don't think there's going to be much change, the 11/7 split, we've done quite some time.
-And if I was to guess that I think it's more likely that we'll go clean on one and we'll go dirty on other one.
+Its early, it depends on how the market develops.
+But generally what we'll do on the dirty ships then when we have opportunities to clean up in a cheap way that will be by doing condensate cargos and so forth.
+Then we're likely to take those opportunities.

+So, I don't think there's going to be much change.
+11/7 split we've done for quite some time.
+And if I was to guess, then I think it's more likely that we will go clean on one and we'll go dirty on one.
+But that's -- it's all down to how the market develops.

-But that it's all down to how the market develops and the developments in the market so far this year, it's been a true roller coaster ride and there's some mechanics here that are truly remarkable when this 35 million barrels floating on in the North Sea or the continent on afras and end up being unwound.
-So we just have to pay very close attention and then we don't have any problems with taking quick decisions on the charting strategy.
+And the developments in the market so far this year, it's been a true roller coaster ride and there's some mechanics here that are truly remarkable.
+And this 35 million barrels floating on -- in the North Sea or the continent, on Afras, and end up being unwound.
+So, we just have to pay very close attention and then we don't have any problems in taking quick decisions on the chartering strategy.

 Omar Nokta

+Got it.
 All right.
 Very good.
 Thanks Robert for that.
 Appreciate it.

 Robert Macleod